griffithlab/genviz.org/_posts/0004-01-01-introductionToR.md

 count(mtcars, c("cyl", "carb"))
 ```

 We can also use the aggregate() function to splice our data frames and perform more complicated analyses.
-For example, what if we want to find the average displacement of cars with 8 cylinders or 4 carburetors in the mtcars dataset?
-This requires a formula to splice the data frame based upon the number of cylinders or carburetors and apply the function mean() to each subset.
+The aggregate() function requires a formula, by which to splice the data frame, and a function to apply to the subsets described in the formula.
+In the example below, we will find the average displacement (disp) of cars with 8 cylinders (cyl) and/or 4 carburetors (carb).
+We will use formulas to splice the data frame by displacement and number of cylinders (disp~cyl) or displacement and number of cylinders and carburetors (disp~cyl + carb) and apply the function mean() to each subset.

 ```R
 # find the mean displacement based on the number of cylinders